bharani-palani/ledgerely/README.md

 ## Build process:
 - run "npm run build" in your root folder
-- commit and push the entire files (including Builder folder) to repo
+- Dont forget to commit and push the entire files (including build folder) to repo

 ## Deployment process:
-- Open Git version control in cPanel
+- Open Git version control in [cPanel](https://bharani.tech/cpanel)
 - Click Manage on "bniReactWebNewGit"
 - Click "Pull or Deploy"
 - Click "Update from Remote" and "Deploy HEAD Commit"